-If you do own rental property within the City of Alexandria, please go to the City of Alexandria’s website and click on the “Rental Registration Form” located on our main page (also at the bottom of this page).
-Complete one rental registration form for each rental property you own and return it along with the registration fee to:
+If you own such rental property within the City of Alexandria please complete the fillable registration form below.
+All renewals are due by December 15, 2020.
+Complete the registration form for each rental property you own and return it along with the registration fee to:

 The annual registration fee schedule is as follows:

 - Seven (7) or fewer rental units on a single site: $20.00/per unit

 - Eight (8) or more rental units on a single site: $15.00/per unit